Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 {{ figure(path="my-deck.jpg", alt="My Deck, along my peripherals I use with it: PS5 Controller, a USB-C hub, and an Ergodox.", colocated=true, style="max-height: 100%") }}

-Installing Nix on the Steam Deck has a few special steps, let's review how a Nix install process looks, then how the Deck works, and then we can explore a working approach.
+Installing Nix on the Steam Deck has a few special steps, let's review how a Nix install process looks, then how the Deck works, finally we can explore a working approach.

 # How a Nix install works